 William Shatner, the Hawksian organizer of men in a far-flung future without currency, determined player of crisis-bound priests, rock-like teachers and an Arizona sheriff named 'Dances with Tarantulas.'
 In the following two films you will see him drink from a flask on frozen airplanes, and bare his chest to preserve a book and drop and lose a protective amulet the minute a Borgesian glimmer spell rolls its 20 sided serpent die his way...
-He's a relic from when hunky sci-fi guys were brainy, had resonant voices and a certain catlike nimbleness.
-A tad macho and impulsive, but able to draw on cooler minds to guide him.
-Shatner is his name.
-He never lived with common people, but common people are all we have now.
-Bit in the late 60s-early 70s common people didn't exist.
-We kids couldn't have been happier about it - Bop Bop!
+He's a relic from when hunky sci-fi guys were brainy, had resonant voices, and were possessed of a strangely catlike nimbleness.
+A tad macho and impulsive but able to draw on cooler minds to guide him, Shatner was his name, and in the late 60s-early 70s, we kids couldn't have been happier about it - Bop Bop!

-I know there are those hardcore Trekkies who are annoyed by Shatner's nimble macho fey arrogance as Kirk, who prefer the dry baldness of Patrick Stewart.
+I know there are those hardcore Trekkies who are annoyed by Shatner's macho fey arrogance as Kirk, who prefer the dry baldness of Patrick Stewart.
 They probably also hate There will be Blood and W.C.
 Fields.
 I am not them.
-Stewart can be fun but his captain is a bore.
-Maybe it was growing up watching Trek with my dad in syndication as a wee nipper.
-But to me Shatner can do no wrong.
-Even his terrible toupee is all right with me.
+Stewart can be fun when, for example, he's snogging with Steve Railsback or screaming at the top of his hammy lungs (in Lifeforce, of course), but his captain is a bore.
+Too sane.
+Maybe it was growing up watching Trek with my dad in syndication as a wee nipper but, to me, Shatner can do no wrong.
 Always just a bit hammier than called for, his expressive resonant voice... his unique... pauses...followedby... rapidcascades.... ofwords, have brought decades of amusement to a beleaguered nation.
 (See: Sex, Drugs, and Quantum Existentialism).

-And when starring in dopey films like the ones included here, or artsy experiments like Incubus, he went for broke, lugging Shakespeare-style oratory into the rarefied sphere of cowboys-vs.-Satanists, ancient druid altars 37,000 Feet in the air, with only someone blowing air up a tube snaked under a puddle of hellish light green slime for a monster.
-And damnit he almost made it work.
+And when starring in dopey films like the ones included here, or artsy experiments like Incubus, he always goes for broke, never phones in a syllable.
+Lugging Shakespeare-style oratory into the rarefied sphere of cowboys-vs.-Satanists, or fighting against ancient druid altars 37,000 Feet in the air, he works, damnit, no matter how bad it gets.

 HORROR AT 37,000 FEET